Extended Funding for Mirka-Driven SHAPE Programme to 2030

 The extended programme builds on the existing SHAPE framework and further develops its work packages to address evolving industrial challenges.

-“SHAPE was established to challenge conventional manufacturing models, provoke change and to develop practical, scalable solutions that lower emissions while strengthening long-term competitiveness.
+“SHAPE was established to challenge conventional manufacturing models, provoke change and to develop scalable solutions while strengthening long-term competitiveness.
 With the extended funding, we can scale what we have started, deepen ecosystem collaboration and secure long-term industrial impact,” says Mirka’s CTO Mats Sundell.

 Contact information: